elastos/Elastos/Carrier/README.md

 ### Android

-You need to get android NDK packages to build carrier NDKs for several targets, and of which will be built into Android Java carrier SDK.
+You need to get android NDK packages to build carrier NDKs for several targets, and of which will be built into Android Java carrier SDK. **The minimum Android NDK API level required by Elastos Carrier is 21**.

 #### Build on Linux